cburkins/poc-react-reactBootstrap-auth0-approveAccount/README.md

 #### `The Original Journey of Discovery`

+This was the long version for working around the same defect as above.
 This is superflous, simply documentation of the original journey I took to discover the correct way to configure my Auth0 Application for SPA using PKCE.

 1. Create new Auth0 tenant (which creates "Default App")
 1. Within default app, fill in "http://localhost:3000" to the following: